A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

 The security evaluation method is almost the same as the evaluation approach for the CTR mode.
 The quadratic equation for $Q$ is solved as follows:

-The positive integer root $Q^\ast$ is obtained, which represents the theoretical upper limit on the number of files that a single quantum key can encrypt while ensuring the preset security strength is achieved by the CTR mode encryption system.
+The positive integer root $Q^\ast$ is obtained, which represents the theoretical maximum number of files that a single QKD-key can encrypt, ensuring the preset security strength that the CBC mode encryption system can achieve.

-Based on the result of the key rotation interval $Q^\ast$, the worst-case security level of the encryption system is:
+Based on the result of the QKD-key renewal period $Q^\ast$, the worst-case security strength of the encryption system is:

-According to Equation (\ref{Formula15}), if key rotation is performed uniformly $2$ times (i.e., the number of files encrypted by a single key is reduced to $Q^\ast/2$), the security level improvement is calculated as:

-\textbf{Conclusion: Uniformly executing $2$ key rotations can improve the security level by $1 \sim 2$ bits (strictly greater than $1$ bit and less than $2$ bits).}

-According to Equation (\ref{Formula15}), if key rotation is performed uniformly $k$ times (i.e., the number of files encrypted by a single key is reduced to $Q^\ast/k$), the security level improvement is calculated as:
+According to Equation (\ref{Formula15}), if QKD-key renewal is performed uniformly $k$ times (i.e., the number of files encrypted by a single QKD-key is reduced to $Q^\ast/k$), the security strength improvement is calculated as: